Closing up your lakeshore cabin is never as exciting as opening it up, but it’s important to protect your waterfront property during the off-season.

 9. Hire a “check-in” caretaker

 If you have a friend or neighbor who stays in town year-round, ask them to check in on your place from time to time.
-You’ll rest easier if you know that someone is alerting you of suspicious activity and checking the interior for water damage or critter invasions.
+You’ll rest easier if you know that someone is alerting you to suspicious activity and checking the interior for water damage or critter invasions.
+If it’s not a close friend, be sure to offer compensation so that they are motivated to keep the deal.

 Prep for spring.
 Buy now!

 If you buy a lakeshore home or cabin now, you won’t miss even one day on the water next spring.
-Browse lake homes and cabins for sale in Minnesota and western Wisconsin, or contact us to get in touch with a local lakeshore specialist.
+Browse lake homes and cabins for sale in Minnesota and western Wisconsin.
+See one you want to reel in?
+Contact Edina Realty or your agent to get started.